7. Provisions and Contingent Liabilities and Contingent Assets

 Retained earnings represent surplus/accumulated earnings of the Company and are available for distribution to shareholders.
 The amount that can be distributed by the Company as dividends to its equity shareholders is determined based on the standalone financial statements of the Company and considering the requirements of the Companies Act, 2013.

-16.2 Borrowings from HDFC Bank Limited on the basis of Security of Assets
+15.2 Borrowings from HDFC Bank Limited on the basis of Security of Assets

-The Company has been sanctioned working capital limits in excess of Rs.
+The Company has been sanctioned working capital / cash credit facility limits in excess of Rs.
 5 crores, in aggregate, from bank on the basis of security of current assets.
 The quarterly returns or statements comprising information on book debt, ageing analysis of the debtors/other receivables and other stipulated financial information filed by the Company with such bank are in agreement with the unaudited books of account of the Company of the respective quarters and audited financial statements for the financial year end.

-16.3 The terms and conditions laid down by the bank with respect of the above borrowing from bank contain certain stipulations / covenants which the Company has complied with.
-The bank also confirmed to the Company that the Company has complied with their lending terms as at 31 March 2024 and during the current year the account is in good order.
+15.3 The terms and conditions laid down by the bank with respect of the above borrowing from bank contain certain stipulations / covenants which the Company has complied with.
+The bank also confirmed to the Company that the Company has complied with their lending terms as at 31 March 2025 and during the current year the account is in good order.

-16.4 Loans from related parties
+15.4 Loans from related parties

-During the year ended 31 March 2024, pursuant to resolution passed by our Board on 21 July 2023 and the approval of shareholders granted in the extra-ordinary General meeting held on 25 July 2023:
+*During the year ended 31 March 2024, pursuant to resolution passed by our Board on 21 July 2023 and the approval of

 (i) the paid-up share capital of the Company has been sub-divided from face value of Rs 10 per equity share to Rs 5 per equity share;